shead-custom-design/imagecat/docs/design.rst

-Regardless, every image is an instance of :class:`imagecat.data.Image` containing a dict of :class:`str` layer names as keys, and instances of :class:`imagecat.util.Layer` containing the layer data as values.
+Regardless, every image is an instance of :class:`imagecat.data.Image` containing a dict of :class:`str` layer names as keys, and instances of :class:`imagecat.data.Layer` containing the layer data as values.
 Any string is a valid layer name, although some names are more common by convention, such as "C" for RGB color information and "A" for alpha channels.
 Layer data is always stored using :class:`numpy.ndarray` instances, which always have three